broadinstitute/gwas-ui/Notes.md

 Questions
-1) How do I get the covariates for just the 2504 people of interest?
-2) Double check logic of generating phenotype
+1) Double check logic of generating phenotype
-3) How does a research lab configure/agree upon GWAS parameters with another research lab?
+2) How does a research lab configure/agree upon GWAS parameters with another research lab?
 What is the user flow like for this step?
+Snags with key generation in particular?

+Biggest To-Do's Remaining:
+1) Add workflow for "Create New GWAS Instance" option.
+2) Workflow for generating and sharing keys?
+Assume already done?